ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 .. tip::

+   A table of user settable SITL-specific parameters can be found in `SITL.cpp <https://github.com/ArduPilot/ardupilot/blob/master/libraries/SITL/SITL.cpp>`__
    When you change a parameter the value remains in the virtual EEPROM after you restart SITL.
 Remember to change it back if you don't want it any more (or :ref:`reload/reset the parameters <using-sitl-for-ardupilot-testing_loading_a_parameter_set>`).